trevorblades/use-query-string/README.md

 }
 ```

-## Parser configuration
+## Configuration

+### `parseOptions`

-You can supply an optional third argument to this hook that gets passed along as options to the parser function.
-These allow you to do things like automatically convert values to numbers or booleans, where appropriate.
+You can supply an optional third argument to the hook that gets passed along as options to the `parse` function.
+These allow you to do things like automatically convert values to numbers or booleans, when appropriate.
 See [the `query-string` docs](https://github.com/sindresorhus/query-string#parsestring-options) for all of the accepted options.

 ```js
 const [query, setQuery] = useQueryString(